iterative/PyDrive2/docs/oauth.rst

 Authentication with a Limited-Input Device
 -------------------------------------------

-If you are using a limited-input device, such as a Raspberry Pi, you can use the `Limited-input device`_ to authenticate your application.\n
+If you are using a limited-input device, such as a Raspberry Pi, you can use the `Limited-input device`_ to authenticate your application.

 This flow is designed for devices that do not have a browser or a keyboard.

 The user must manually enter the authorization code on the device to complete the authentication process.

 .. code-block:: python